Oppo K1 With In-Display Fingerprint Sensor Launched in India

 The dual-SIM (Nano) Oppo K1 runs ColorOS 5.2 based on Android 8.1 Oreo.
 It sports a 6.4-inch full-HD+ (1080x2340 pixels) AMOLED display with a 19.5:9 aspect ratio, 402ppi pixel density, 91 percent screen-to-body ratio, and a peak brightness of 430 nits.
 It is powered by an octa-core Snapdragon 660 SoC clocked at up to 1.95GHz, coupled with the Adreno 512 GPU and 4GB RAM.

-The Oppo K1 bears a dual rear camera setup, wCiith a primary 16-megapixel camera (f/1.7 aperture) paired with a secondary 2-megapixel camera (f/2.4 aperture).
+The Oppo K1 bears a dual rear camera setup, with a primary 16-megapixel camera (f/1.7 aperture) paired with a secondary 2-megapixel camera (f/2.4 aperture).
 The rear camera also features an LED flash module.
 On the front, the Oppo K1 sports a 25-megapixel selfie camera with an f/2.0 aperture.
-As for storage, the smartphone ships with 64GB of inbuilt storage on both variants.
+As for storage, the smartphone ships with 64GB of inbuilt storage on both variants, which can be further expanded using the microSD card slot (upto 256GB).